 - Preparation of reports for submission to the Surveillance Committee on preliminary examinations of suspicious activity.

 - Scrutinize news sources such as press articles, corporate disclosures viz-a-viz market price behavior etc.

-Capital Market Education, Training & Research
+Capital Market Education and Training

 The Capital Market Education and Training division (CMET) has been entrusted with the task of providing professional education and training in order to enhance knowledge and skill levels of market professionals, investors, issuers and market institutions whilst facilitating Capital Market research in Sri Lanka.
 The financial sector essentially includes the Capital Market, Banking Industry, Insurance Sector and other Financial Institutions.
 However, our main focus is to nurture and develop the Capital Market of Sri Lanka.
 The division has introduced a qualification framework taking into account the recent changes the Sri Lankan Capital Market has been facing in the recent years and aims to ensure that professionals practicing in the industry possess the competencies essential to secure the confidence of investors in the capital market.
 The framework will also assist to develop a pool of candidates who are trained in fundamentals of capital markets through the introduction of a minimum level of proficiency whilst assisting practitioners to progress to more advanced qualifications through the development of continuous professional development programmes.
 The framework sets out three levels of qualifications, Certificate in Capital Market (CCM), Registered Investment Advisor (RIA) and Diploma in Capital Market (DCM).
 In addition, the division has also introduced a Programme in Investing for investors and potential investors with the intention of providing basic theoretical and practical aspects of share trading.
 In addition CMET has also commenced “Certificate in Financial journalism” and “Advanced Financial Journalism” programme in association with the Centre for Banking Studies, Rajagiriya.